 South Burlington is a decidedly white-collar city, with fully 88.30% of the workforce employed in white-collar jobs, well above the national average.
 Overall, South Burlington is a city of professionals, managers, and sales and office workers.
 There are especially a lot of people living in South Burlington who work in management occupations (14.50%), office and administrative support (10.30%), and healthcare (9.30%).

 Of important note, South Burlington is also a city of artists.
 South Burlington has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape South Burlington’s character.

 Also of interest is that South Burlington has more people living here who work in computers and math than 95% of the places in the US.

+South Burlington is a somewhat ethnically-diverse city.
 The people who call South Burlington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of South Burlington residents report their race to be White, followed by Asian.
-Important ancestries of people in South Burlington include English, French , French Canadian, and German.
+Important ancestries of people in South Burlington include English, German, French , and French Canadian.